nh-nayeem/scraper-for-gathergov/task2/README.md

 # GatherGov Web Scraper

-This project contains a web scraper built with Playwright and beautifulSoup to extract data from the multiple websites.
+This project contains a web scraper to filter and extract valid downloadable URLs from a list of URLs.

 ## Input/Output Data